stanleman/nautilus-note/README.md

 This is a student productivity app with it's main feature being a Kanban board and also a Pomodoro timer.
-This project is coded using React, Next JS, Firebase, ShadCN UI, Sonner and hello-pangea-dnd (react-beautiful-dnd).
+This fullstack project is coded using React, Next JS, Firebase, ShadCN UI, Sonner and hello-pangea-dnd (react-beautiful-dnd).

 To get started:
 ```